Cancellation of 2020 Prudential RideLondon

 - Handlebars without bar-end plugs are not permitted.

-All recumbents are welcome to participate in Prudential RideLondon FreeCycle on Saturday 29 July.
+All recumbents are welcome to participate in Prudential RideLondon FreeCycle.

-We have put in place arrangements that will ensure the 26,000+ riders and their bikes reach the Start on time on 30 July and get home afterwards.
+We have put in place arrangements that will ensure the 25,000 riders and their bikes reach the Start on time and get home afterwards.

 There will be no parking on the day within Queen Elizabeth Olympic Park or at Westfield, Stratford.

-A Final Instructions magazine is sent to all participants in July.
-It is strongly recommended that family and friends do not accompany participants to the Start of the Prudential RideLondon-Surrey 100.
-Spectators are welcome in Horse Guards Parade to enjoy the start of the Prudential RideLondon-Surrey Classic at 13:15.
+Final Instructions information will be sent to all participants in July.
+It is strongly recommended that family and friends do not accompany participants to the Start of the Prudential RideLondon-Surrey 46 or the Prudential RideLondon-Surrey 100.

-All participants receive a weekly e-newsletter and regular updates on transport arrangements will be included in this.
-Please ensure you open and read this emails and respond when questions are asked.
+All participants receive regular e-newsletters and updates on transport arrangements will be included in these.
+Please ensure you read these emails and respond when questions are asked.

-The Prudential RideLondon Cycling Show will take place at ExCeL, 2 Western Gateway, Royal Victoria Dock, London E16 1XL from Thursday 27 July to Saturday 29 July 2017.
+The Prudential RideLondon Cycling Show will take place at ExCeL, 2 Western Gateway, Royal Victoria Dock, London E16 1XL.
 It will connect and inspire cyclists and would-be riders of all ages and abilities.
 Entry is free and open to all.
 Many of the major cycling brands will be present as well as a multitude of other exhibitors who will be showing and selling everything from designer water bottles to the latest GPS devices.

-All participants in the Prudential RideLondon-Surrey 100 must register at the Prudential RideLondon Cycling Show to collect their registration pack that is required to start the event.
+All participants in the Prudential RideLondon-Surrey 100 and the Prudential RideLondon-Surrey 46 must register at the Prudential RideLondon Cycling Show to collect their registration pack that is required to start the event.

-The person collecting your rider documents should have suitable identification with them.
-Failure to comply with these instructions may lead to your rider documents not being issued.
+The person collecting your Rider Pack should also have their own suitable photo identification with them.
+Failure to comply with these instructions may lead to your Rider Pack not being issued.
+Please note: an individual can only collect one other person’s Rider Pack in addition to their own.

 Please note: an individual can only pick up one set of rider documents in addition to their own.